m-mcdougall/Remote_Careers-DATS6401/Tasks.md

 ### To-Do - Essential

-Fix the map on the remote plot

-Add story shots for each highlight
+Add story shot for north/south highlight

 ###To-Do - Stretch
 Add BANs to regional plot with total # jobs in each category Add how to use plot sections
 Fix semi-placeholder text

-Turn off zoom in plot?
 Add titles to the plots in the dashboard
+Change boxes from black to no colour? - see if it looks good
+ELSE: fix spacing